 Practically speaking, one may give as little as $5 for each poor individual for a total of ten dollars.

 I will be distributing money to those in need on Purim.
-The best way to get me money is to do so through the shul website and put Purim in the memo of the donation.
+One can donate through the shul website and put Purim in the memo of the donation or give me checks or cash on Purim.

 This Mitzvah can only be fulfilled Purim day.
 You can give me money to distribute before Purim as I will only distribute it on Purim day.